risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 ### Avro specific parameters

-When creating an upsert Avro sink, the following options can be used following `FORMAT UPSERT ENCODE AVRO`.
+When creating an Avro sink, the following options can be used following `FORMAT UPSERT ENCODE AVRO` or `FORMAT PLAIN ENCODE AVRO`.

 |Field|Notes|
 |-----|-----|